richardbiely/gaia-ecs/README.md

 # Requirements

 ## Compiler
-Compiler compatible with a good support of C++17 is required.<br/>
+Compiler with a good support of C++17 is required.<br/>
-The project is [continuosly tested](https://github.com/richardbiely/gaia-ecs/actions/workflows/build.yml) and guaranteed to build warning-free on the following compilers:<br/>
+The project is [continuously tested](https://github.com/richardbiely/gaia-ecs/actions/workflows/build.yml) and guaranteed to build warning-free on the following compilers:<br/>
 - [MSVC](https://visualstudio.microsoft.com/) 15 (Visual Studio 2017) or later<br/>
 - [Clang](https://clang.llvm.org/) 7 or later<br/>
 - [GCC](https://www.gnu.org/software/gcc/) 7 or later<br/>

-More compilers might work but are not supported out-of-the-box.
+More compilers might work but are not supported out of the box.
 Support for [ICC](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html#gs.2nftun) is [worked on](https://github.com/richardbiely/gaia-ecs/actions/workflows/icc.yml).

 ## Dependencies
 [CMake](https://cmake.org) 3.12 or later is required to prepare the build.
 Other tools are officially not supported at the moment.